dereuromark/cakephp-tinyauth/docs/README.md

 You just verified: authentication is working now fine - it doesn't matter who logged in as long as someone did.

 Only if that is working, attach an Auth adapter (which now means authorization comes into play), in this case probably `Tiny`.
 Make sure that the session contains the correct data structure, also make sure the roles are configured or in the database and can be found as expected.
+By default it will now deny you any access to any protected action.
+Only by specifically whitelisting actions/controllers now in the ACL definition, a specific user can access a specific action again.

 ## Contributing
 Feel free to fork and pull request.